Current members

 Credit_ThomasZydatis

-Her current work focuses on love and sexuality: she created the electronic composition/intervention for La Traviata – Eine Auferstehung directed by Kerstin Steeb (premiere Theater Lüneburg, November 24), in which sex work activist Salomé Balthus (text/voice) questions bourgeois double standards.
+Her current work focuses on love and sexuality: she created the electronic intervention for La Traviata – Eine Auferstehung directed by Kerstin Steeb (Theater Lüneburg, November 2024), in which sex work activist Salomé Balthus (text/voice) questions bourgeois double standards.
 She is also the composer for Fernanda Ortiz’s participatory choreographic game, DEEP DEEP LOVE (Kampnagel, February 25).
-Dong Zhou created the performative lecture “(un)kill the Putas” together with the Dolce Diva Collective (Lichthof Theater, March 25).
+Together with the Dolce Diva Collective, Zhou created the performative lecture “(un)kill the Putas” for Lichthof Theater (March 2025).
 The work addresses femicide and the fear FLINTA people experience every day.
+Her album Congee Rats’ Clinic (2026 Patch Cord Records) is a sonic diagnosis of social fractures, toxic systems, and sick mental states, the track Endometriosis, a disease still considered by doctors to be curable by giving birth.

 https://dongzhou.live; https://dongzhou.bandcamp.com